wojbrown/esds-github-sandbox/README.md

 [For more information about personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

 ### git commands via command line
-git operates with a series of commands that are the same on all platforms (Windows/macOS/Linux)
+git operates with a series of commands that are the same on all platforms (Windows/macOS/Linux) when running on the command line

 `git status`: displays all local changes in the local working directory and staging area